ildar-shaimordanov/kubecli/README.md

 # SEE ALSO

-This section is collection of links to other projects implementing something similar this or more interesting features.
+Here is collection of links to other projects similar to this one or implementing more interesting features.

 * https://github.com/deniskrumko/kube-cli/